I love playing board games and want to have the best board game accessories and upgrades for them all!

 We recently upgraded our Splendor gem chips to small plastic gems.
 They are really inexpensive to buy but look and feel so much better to play with.
 We’ve been using some gold ones to represent Aember in Keyforge and use some blue ones for the keys.

 Want something more tangible than cards to trade in Catan?
 Getting confused by the cubes in Agricola?
-Then get some wooden Eurogame resource tokens.
+Then upgrade your resource tokens!

 You’ll actually feel like you’re all playing individual characters with different roles, rather than just another player during the game.